 Tufts complies with Massachusetts regulation of e-waste, which bans large electronic appliances from landfills.
 Tufts also partners with Allied Computer Brokers, Inc. to recycle all kinds of e-waste and electronic media, including small electronic or battery-powered devices, cell phones, charges and cables ("anything with a cord") and computer parts.

-These can be placed in e-waste buckets located around campus in Medford, Boston, and Grafton (click for locations).
+These can be placed in e-waste bins located around campus in Medford, Boston, and Grafton.
+Find e-waste locations for all Tufts campuses on the Tufts Eco-Map.
 If you are a Tufts faculty or staff member and you have electronic devices which need to be recycled, please fill out a work order to have them picked up.

 Additionally, you can recycle your electronics through the manufacturer or retailer.
 Click below for more detailed information:

 Electronic devices contain extremely hazardous materials, including lead, mercury, and cadmium.
 These chemicals can leach into the soil when they're disposed of in landfills, impacting the health of plants and animals and leading to respiratory problems in humans when inhaled.
 Most e-waste produced in the U.S. ends up landfills and dumps in developing countries, particularly in China, India, and Ghana.
 Some of the e-waste that ends up in these countries is exported illegally from Europe in the U.S.

 A Chinese child sits in an e-waste dump.
 Via Greenpeace.org